riddopic/thrashmaster/README.md

 Container | ACME Pipeline Stack Description
 ------------ | -------------
+`squid` | This container is configured as a caching web proxy using Squid.
+`iptables` | This container is responsible for routing HTTP traffic to the cache.
 `consul` | This container is responsible for DNS and service discover.
 You can connect to the consul UI via [http://consul.acme.dev:8500][].
 By using the DNS server built into the Consul server you are able to to DNS resolution.
 `chef` | This is the Chef 12 Server for the Pipeline stack.
 `seagull` | Provides a friendly Web UI to monitor docker and get a visual representation of your running infrastructure.